21 Actors Who Did Full-Frontal Nude Scenes — & Why

-Outlaw King, Netflix's bloodiest (and beardiest) movie of the year, has landed and quickly garnered a lot of attention.
-While on the film's press tour, though, actor Chris Pine saw an opportunity to address the fact that there is still a huge double standard when it comes to nudity on screen (of which there is some in Outlaw King).
-If you show a woman’s breasts, no one will bat an eyelid; but if there’s a penis involved — there tends to be a dramatically different response.
+As Chris Pine has very Chris-ly pointed out during the press tour leading up to the release of Netflix’s Outlaw King, there is still a major double standard when it comes to nudity on screen: Show a woman’s breasts, and no one will bat an eyelash; but if there’s a penis involved — watch out!

 The actor bares it all for less than three seconds as Robert the Bruce in David Mackenzie’s epic about the Scottish Wars for Independence, and yet that fleeting moment has dominated the conversation around the film.
 Chris!
 Pine!
 Peen!
 Chris Peen!